jodosha/website/content/post/2022-12-13-striking-a-balance-why-prioritizing-both-people-and-processes-is-key-to-success-in-agile-teams.md

 However, there is also value in challenging this principle and considering the potential drawbacks of prioritizing people over processes in certain situations.

-One of the main arguments for prioritizing people over processes is that it allows for more flexibility and adaptability in the development process.
-By focusing on team members' individual talents and skills, Agile teams can respond quickly to changes and challenges as they arise.
+One of the main arguments for prioritizing people over processes is that it allows for more flexibility and adaptability in the development cycle.
+By focusing on team members' talents and skills, Agile teams can respond quickly to changes and challenges as they arise.
 This approach can be especially beneficial in fast-paced industries where the market and technology constantly evolve.

 Prioritizing people over processes can also have its drawbacks.